The-Strategy-Unit/nhp_outputs/README.md

 The app is built primarily with [Shiny](https://shiny.posit.co/) and [the {golem} package](https://thinkr-open.github.io/golem/).
 Server and UI modules can be found in `R/`.
 Configuration files, report templates and supporting data and text are in `inst/`.
-[The {renv}
-package](https://rstudio.github.io/renv/index.html) is used for dependency management.

 ### Run locally